 There is no cure for FIV, once a cat has it, it is for life.
 The goal is to provide supportive care to the infected cat.
-This may include:

-- Maintaining proper parasite control.
+- Maintaining proper flea and worm control.

 - Maintain a proper vaccination regimen to protect your cat from other infectious diseases.